roughiz/Arkham-walktrough/Readme.md

 https://myfaces.apache.org/core20/myfaces-impl-shared/xref/org/apache/myfaces/shared/util/StateUtils.html

 DES is the default encryption algo, with ECB mode and PAD_PKCS5 as padding.
-Mac algo is HMAC SHA1( 20 bytes length)
+Mac algo is HMAC SHA1( 20 bytes length).

 ![doc]()

 With all theses informations i write a  python viestate algo of encryption and decryption.

 SHA1 HMAC hash is always 160 bits (e.g. 20 bytes)